tkLayout/tkLayout/README.md

 # Have fun!
-Of course, there would be a lot of developments / debug / design work to do :)
+Of course, there would be a lot of developments / debug / design work to do, which is the difficult part :)
-The present design study with FCChh_Option4.cfg has been done by Zbynek Drasal.
+A good grasp of the project codebase is absolutely necessary to get meaningful, fully understood results.